Strong Families Initiative (SFI)

 Youth groups are either in Spanish or both English and Spanish, and typically run for 12 to 15 weeks long and vary in ages.

-Ages 11 to 13 have coed groups, while ages 14 – 17 years old usually are separated by gender, with some exceptions throughout the year.
-Each group aims to offer youth a safe space where they can speak openly about their challenges, set weekly goals, understand the importance of their words and actions, learn about important life and societal issues, while teaching them what is mean to be a positive adult and steps in becoming one.
-The importance of building community to find comfort and their authentic selves, as well as loving themselves and their culture is highly emphasized.
+Ages for youth groups generally are for ages 14-17, with occasional groups for ages 11 to 13.
+Each group aims to offer youth a safe space where they can speak openly about their challenges, set weekly goals, understand the importance of their words and actions, learn about important life and societal issues, while teaching them what it means to be a positive adult and steps in becoming one.

 Dinner is provided.